 As part of the multi-country Healthy Heart Africa program spearheaded by AstraZeneca, we are addressing these preventable deaths in Tanzania to support the country’s action plan on NCDs.
 We know that quality healthcare begins with a skilled and productive health workforce.
 Therefore, we are training and empowering healthcare workers to manage their own health better as they are themselves at disproportionate risk for NCDs.
 This will enable them to provide a higher standard of care to their patients, especially pregnant women.

-Leveraging the government and health facility partnerships and innovative referral and transport system in our Mobilizing Maternal Health program, we will educate, screen, and refer for treatment 50,000 pregnant women and 1,800 healthcare workers over three years.
+Leveraging the government and health facility partnerships and innovative referral and transport system in our M-Mama program with Vodafone Foundation, we will educate, screen, and refer for treatment 50,000 pregnant women and 1,800 healthcare workers over three years.

 Of the non-communicable diseases, cardiovascular complications account for the greatest number of deaths in developing countries.